skk-dev/ddskk/README.md

 ddskk
 =====

+DDSKK is a Japanese input method on Emacs.

-repository test for cvsimport.
+This repository is test for git cvsimport.

-* make tar が失敗します。(要 Makefile 修正; main を ddskk に)
+See SKK Openlab homepage. http://openlab.jp/skk